Learn Python with Talk Python's 270 hours of courses

 49:27 We've talked a lot about sort of around all the cool things we can do with the command line, but in your book, you actually talked about a bunch of surprising tools.

 49:37 One of the things you talk about is obtaining data.
 And you hinted at this before, like you can just use curl for downloading those kinds of things, but if you get a little bit farther, like under Scrubbing Data, you talk about rep and AWK, that a lot of people maybe know.
-Then if we go a tad further over to say, exploring data, then all of a sudden you can type things like head of some CSV file and it kind of does the same thing as Jupiter.
+Then if we go a tad further over to say, exploring data, then all of a sudden you can type things like head of some CSV file and it kind of does the same thing as Jupyter.
 Or there's things like CSV cut and SQL CSV.

 50:09 CSV.